 When to Water Plants During the Day

 It's a good idea to administer water from an overhead device like a sprinkler or rain wand early in the morning.
 That's because watering at this time of day allows foliage to dry quickly, which discourages fungal spores.
 But if you don't have time in the morning, it's perfectly acceptable to do evening watering.
 In the evening, just be mindful of watering more directly to the root zone rather than the leaves.
 A watering in the cooler evening soil can have its benefits, too, because the moisture won't evaporate so fast, giving it time to soak into the dirt.

 Whether your plants are annuals or perennials, try watering them in the morning during a heatwave.
 Morning watering gives the roots a good soaking and offers your plants enough moisture to get them through the day.
 But during summer scorchers, you may need to water annuals and perennials more often.

 Annuals are plants that finish their entire lifecycle in one growing season.
 This includes garden favorites like marigolds, impatiens, and pelargoniums.
 These plants have very shallow root systems and will suffer when the top few inches of soil dry out in the summer.
 You must water them frequently, even daily, when the mercury rises.

-There's no such thing as a drought-tolerant vegetable plant.
-Neglecting to irrigate your vegetable garden can lead to blossom drop, stunted vegetables, or even plant death.
-Vegetable plants that need extra water during heatwaves include cauliflower, celery, cucumbers, peppers, radishes, and squash.
+Dry vegetable gardens can lead to blossom drop, stunted vegetables, or even plant death.
+Vegetable gardens need deep watering at least two to three times a week and best in the mornings to keep the soil moist.
+Vegetable plants that may need extra water during heatwaves include cauliflower, celery, cucumbers, peppers, radishes, and squash.
 These plants demand consistently moist soil to produce the best crop.
-Use drip irrigation, or place a hose at the base of your plants to avoid wetting leaves.
+Use drip irrigation, or place a soaker hose at the base of your plants to avoid wetting leaves.
 If you must rely on sprinklers, water early in the morning to allow the sun to dry the foliage.